SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 ----------------HARDWARE OPTIONS----------------
 OPTION 1: Assemble the unit yourself.
 Purchase a Teensy 4.0 or 4.1 and integrate the system with commercially availble sensor breakout boards.
 If you want to use high-current pyro outputs, then it is up to you to develop the continuity and firing circuitry.
 I have threaded standoffs and screws that are a perfect fit for the Adafruit breakout boards.

 OPTION 2: Contact me for a custom Teensy breakout board and add your own sensors.
 The breakout includes a Teensy 4.1, integrates 4x high-current pyro outputs, and 6 easy-to-use terminal blocks to integrate into your high-power rocket.
 Includes Qwiic connector to easily integrate your custom sensor package over I2C.
+Optional UBLOX SAM-M8Q integrated GNSS.

 OPTION 3: Contact me for a fully-functional Frankenstein-board.
 This integrates all sensors breakout boards onto a single main board that is 4.0 x 1.25 x 0.5 inches.
 Comes fully assembled, pre-programmed, calibrated, and tested.
 Configurations will vary, but quality will not.